mmlynarik/data-lovers/docs/docker.md

 and vice versa with:
 `docker cp containerId:/foo.txt foo.txt`

+If you are doing minor changes to the Dockerfile, you don't need to remove the image and then re-build it.
+Stop the linked containers and run `docker-compose build` instead.

+`docker-compose build`.
+If you change a service’s Dockerfile or the contents of its build directory, run docker-compose build to rebuild it.
 #### Docker code examples with explanation

 `docker container run --publish 80:80 nginx`